Safety Tips

 4. Eliminate areas around your house that reduce visibility, such as overgrown shrubs etc.

-5. Install motion sensing lights, an alrm system, and security cameras.
+5. Install motion sensing lights, an alarm system, and security cameras.

-6. Block outside visiblity to valuable items in your home.
+6. Block outside visibility to valuable items in your home.

-Medicare / health insurance scams, counterfeit prescription drugs, phone / internet scams, investment scams, lottery sweepstake scams.
+Medicare / health insurance scams, counterfeit prescription drugs, phone/internet scams, investment scams and lottery sweepstake scams.

-We offer these tips to assist you in identifying scams and avoid becoming a victim.
+We offer these tips to help you and avoid becoming a victim.

 1. Don't do business with someone who shows up at your door.
 Hire a contractor if you need to have any type of home repairs.